malavnaik12/F1_Fantasy_Model/README.md

 Intra-Generation iteration employs the following mechanisms, and the following chart outlines what goes on within each generation
 - Elitism: For Generation > 1, keep the team with the best fitness within population set
 - Crossover: Select 2 parent teams and create 2 corresponding child teams and keep the best child team if it is better than both parents, keep best parent team otherwise
-  - Tournament selection used to select the parent teams for Crossover
+  - [Tournament Selection](https://www.baeldung.com/cs/ga-tournament-selection) used to select the parent teams for Crossover
 - Mutation: If invoked, mutate the team until a team with better fitness value is created
 ```mermaid
 flowchart TD